 - a penalty clause for violation of the confidentiality obligation.

-Of course, the intention of the non-disclosure agreement is that both parties abide by it.
+Of course, the intention of the non-disclosure agreement is that both parties should abide by it.
 However, there are times when confidential information is leaked or made public.
 To prevent this, it is customary to include a penalty clause in the NDA.

-With regard to the pre-contractual phase, the Supreme Court has established freedom of contract.
+With regard to the pre-contractual phase, the Supreme Court has prioritised freedom of contract.
 Each of the negotiating parties is in principle free to break off the negotiations, unless this would be unacceptable on the basis of the other party’s justified confidence in the conclusion of an agreement (or in connection with other circumstances).
 This exception is applied with restraint in case law.